GreptimeTeam/greptimedb-operator/README.md

 ## Overview

-The GreptimeDB Operator manages [GreptimeDB](https://github.com/GrepTimeTeam/greptimedb) clusters on [Kubernetes](https://kubernetes.io/) by using [Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).
+The GreptimeDB Operator manages the [GreptimeDB](https://github.com/GrepTimeTeam/greptimedb) resources on [Kubernetes](https://kubernetes.io/) using the [Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).
+It is like an autopilot that automates the deployment, provisioning, and orchestration of the GreptimeDB cluster and standalone.

-The GreptimeDB operator abstract the model of maintaining the high available GreptimeDB cluster, you can create you own cluster as easy as possible:
+You can create a minimum GreptimeDB cluster by following YAML:

 ```console
 cat <<EOF | kubectl apply -f -